LiAngelo Ball: Studio albums

+Singles

 Personal life

-Ball's older brother, Lonzo, is a point guard for the Chicago Bulls and was the second-overall pick in the 2017 draft, while his younger brother LaMelo is a point guard for the Charlotte Hornets and was drafted third-overall in the 2020 draft.
+Ball's older brother, Lonzo, is a point guard for the Cleveland Cavaliers and was the second overall pick in the 2017 draft, while his younger brother LaMelo is a point guard for the Charlotte Hornets and was drafted third overall in the 2020 draft.
 His cousin, Andre Ball, played college basketball for Pepperdine.

+In April 2023, Ball and reality television personality Nikki Mudarris announced they were expecting a child.
+Their son, LaVelo Anthony Ball, was born on July 19, 2023.
+The following year, the couple welcomed a baby girl, LaNiyah Nicole Ball, who was born on December 3, 2024.
+On February 8, 2025, after accusing Ball of ghosting and cheating on her, while abandoning their children, Mudarris confirmed the pair had broken up after a three-year relationship.
+On July 18, Ball released his debut album "League of My Own".
+On August 6, 2025, Ball confirmed his retirement from basketball, shifting his focus to music following the success of his single, "Tweaker".